 League sports will also follow the WIAA's eligibility guidelines along with the aforementioned criteria.
+Refunds for any trip not taken will be applied to the student's account.

 Leadership Criteria: All candidates for office must have observable positive Christian behavior and not be involved in a major disciplinary action and enrolled full time to run for office.
 In addition, a candidate for any office must remove any incompletes received prior to the last grading period.
-A student desiring to run for an elected position who does not meet GPA requirements may appeal to the Academic Standards Committee.
+A student desiring to run for an elected position who does not meet GPA requirements may appeal to the faculty.
 The term of office for an ASB position is one year.

-- Major office leadership: These offices include president, vice president, and spiritual vice president of ASB; and junior and senior class president and vice-president.
+- Major office leadership: These offices include president, vice president, and spiritual vice president of ASB; and junior and senior class president.
 A student may hold only one major office position during a school year.
 A student seeking a major office must have at least a 3.0 GPA based on the previous quarter, not cumulative, and maintain a 3.0 GPA while in office.
 These GPAs are computed separately.
-In addition, the candidate must have attended WWVA the semester prior to holding a major office. - Minor office leadership: All offices other than those listed above are considered minor offices.
+In addition, the candidate must have attended WWVA the semester prior to holding a major office. - Minor office leadership: All offices other than those listed above are considered • minor offices.
 Candidates must have at least a 2.0 GPA based on the previous semester, not cumulative, and maintain a 2.0 GPA while in office.
-These GPAs are computed separately. - Multiple leaderships: ASB Officers may not hold a class office.
+These GPAs are computed separately.